 Oddly enough, this trope seems to apply to bottle blondes more than natural ones.
 Perhaps dyeing her hair is a sign of her natural shallowness, or it's one of the ways that she tries to get out of doing any thinking, studying, or other action to develop her mind.
 This is sometimes referenced by another character who asks, "Has all that hair dye you use finally seeped into your brain?"

-(When the blonde is innocent rather than stupid, the trope is Hair of Gold, Heart of Gold.
-When the blonde is sexy rather than stupid, the trope is Everyone Loves Blondes.
-If she is sexy and stupid, the trope is Brainless Beauty.
-And if she's in a Four Temperament Ensemble, she's probably Sanguine.)
+(When the blonde is innocent rather than stupid, that's Hair of Gold, Heart of Gold.
+When the blonde is sexy rather than stupid, that's Everyone Loves Blondes.
+If she is sexy and stupid, it's Brainless Beauty.
+And if she's in a Four-Temperament Ensemble, she's probably Sanguine.)

 Male example: Gourry Gabriev of Slayers.
 Played with a bit, though: he isn't wholly naive, having been a mercenary in his late teens, and has sharp observation skills (as shown in revealing Xellos as a high-level demonic being), good knowledge on swordplay, and high morals.
 He's more airheaded in regards to common sense and is Oblivious to Love.

 Also, due to his aformentioned background, he probably never had the chance to dive into magical knowledge and intensive literature, whereas Lina (from a family of sorcerers), Amelia (from a royal family that specializes in White Magic), and Zelgadis (raised by and was the follower of an extremely powerful priest) did.